gwdg/rOCCI-core/README.md

 * improved action and mixin handling
 * aligned with latest draft of OCCI Core and OCCI JSON specification
 * split the code into rOCCI-core, rOCCI-api and rOCCI-cli
-* internal changes, refactoring and some bugfixes
+* internal changes, refactoring and some bug fixes

 ### Version 3.1
 * added basic OS Keystone support
 * added support for PKCS12 credentials for X.509 authN
 * updated templates for plain output formatting
 * minor client API changes
-* several bugfixes
+* several bug fixes

 ### Version 3.0

-* many bugfixes
+* many bug fixes
 * rewrote Core classes to use metaprogramming techniques
 * added VCR cassettes for reliable testing against prerecorded server responses
 * several updates to the OCCI Client
 * started work on an OCCI Client using AMQP as transport protocol
 * added support for keystone authentication to be used with the OpenStack OCCI server
 * updated dependencies
-* updated rspec tests
+* updated RSpec tests
 * started work on cucumber features

 ### Version 2.5

 * improved OCCI Client
 * improved documentation
-* several bugfixes
+* several bug fixes

 ### Version 2.4